 Address: Námestie slobody, 811 06 Bratislava-Staré Mesto, Slovakia

 The palace itself is an artistic jewel from the old Pressburg era.
-Along with its Rococo style architecture, colourful engravings are also preserved from the original interior design.
+Along with its Rococo-style architecture, colorful engravings are also preserved from the original interior design.
 After renovations and reconstructions, the palace became the seat of Bratislava City Gallery.
 Mirbach Palace now holds occasional gallery shows in its halls, and houses the permanent exhibition of Central European Baroque Painting and Sculptures, which attracts many tourists.

 Address: Františkánske námestie, 811 01 Bratislava-Staré Mesto, Slovakia